 The current threat level for Northern Ireland-related terrorism in Northern Ireland is SEVERE.

-The current threat level for Northern Ireland-related terrorism in Britain is SUBSTANTIAL.
+The current threat level for Northern Ireland-related terrorism in Britain is MODERATE.

 The UK faces a serious and challenging threat from international terrorism.
 Since 2014, the threat has increased, and has been driven by developments in Syria and Iraq.
 The situation there is providing an environment for terrorist groups, including DAESH (also referred to as ISIL, ISIS or the Islamic State) and Al Qaida (AQ)-linked groups, to plan attacks against the West.
 DAESH has the ability to direct, enable and inspire attacks globally.